Stuycs-K/finalproject-09-xu-elias-weir-jakob-diamond-julien/DEVLOG-Julien.md

 ### 2025-05-20 - Stack-based exploitation

 Continuted looking in to how stack-based exploitation is performed by overwriting return address in the call stack

+### 2025-05-26 - Specific Example

+Was able to trace through specific stack-based buffer overflow example with gdb to view memory addresses in the stack.
+I was unable to replicate it on my own computer, likely due to modern security mechanisms.